 To use the company’s resources as effectively as possible CombiGene seeks to develop manufacturing methods and conduct preclinical/clinical studies in collaboration with leading external partners in the respective areas.
 In this way CombiGene is able to choose the most suitable partner and thereby drive the projects as effectively and successfully as possible.

 Under its own management, CombiGene’s ambition is to take its candidate drugs through preclinical development up to initial studies in humans.
-Candidate drugs for commonly occurring illnesses will be commercialized through strategic partnerships and CombiGene is making extensive partnering efforts in order to build long-term relations with interesting international pharmaceutical companies.
-For drugs targeting niched patient populations CombiGene may establish its own sales channels.
+Candidate drugs will be commercialized through strategic partnerships and CombiGene is making extensive partnering efforts in order to build long-term relations with interesting international pharmaceutical companies.

 CombiGene originated in the 1990s, when the company’s scientific founders, Professor Merab Kokaia and Associate Professor David Woldbye, demonstrated that neuropeptide Y (NPY) inhibits epileptic seizures in animals and that this positive effect is further strengthened by the NPY receptor Y2.